 Wesley’s Manual for DSS Services details all the steps and information needed to receive services or assistance from the Department.
-Contact Christine McDermott, Coordinator of Disability Services with any additional questions.
+Contact Brian K. Belcher, Coordinator of Disability Support Services with any additional questions.

 Wesley faculty can obtain information concerning Wesley policies and procedures concerning DSS services from the Faculty Manual for Disability Support, available from the DSS Office.
 Click here for a copy of the Test Cover Sheet to submit to DSS when you send a copy of your examination.

 Additional assistance or support concerning disability issues can be found on the following websites.
 If you do not find the area in which you need help, please call our office for more information.

 - Delaware State Support Services for Department of Visually Impaired

 - Delaware Office for Deaf and Hard of Hearing

 - Children and Adults with ADD (CHADD)

 - IBM Special Needs Systems

 - Learning Ally (formerly Recording for the Blind and Dyslexic)

 - National Clearinghouse on Postsecondary Education for Individuals with Disabilities